-This lavish estate, inspired by Spanish architecture, was the ultimate achievement of architect, Julia Morgan.
+This lavish estate, inspired by Spanish Colonial and Mission style architecture, was the ultimate achievement of architect, Julia Morgan.

 The Hearst Castle remains a symbol of the extravagent wealth that peaked in the United States during the 1920s.
 Commissioned by media tycoon—newspaper magnate, film producer, art collector—William Randolph Hearst, this ostentatious country home was constructed in the hills above the coastal town of San Simeon, California.
 The ranch was created as his country residence, as a showcase for his art collection, and as a venue to host his guests: royalty, movie stars and the high-society elite.

 The opulence of his estate was juxtaposed against Hearst’s looming financial troubles by the late 1930s.
 While the country was plagued by the affects of the Great Depression, and then World War II, Hearst was under continued emotional and financial stress.
 Still, construction continued for 28 years—though periodically interrupted—with ongoing expansion to increase the scale until W.R.
 Hearst’s health began to fail, preventing him from returning after his departure in 1947.

 The collaborative efforts of Hearst and Morgan culminated in a Spanish Revival-Moorish style masterpiece.
 The result is an eclectic blend inspired by various historical Spanish periods, which were influenced by its Roman and Moorish roots.
 Spanish-inspired design also characterizes the heritage of California, and the style is reflective of the era in which the ranch was conceived.